-Electronic scooters have risen notably in popularity.
-Offering an emission-free and economical method of travel, retailers have enjoyed significant increases in sales, with Halfords experiencing a 184% surge in demand.
+Electronic scooters have risen notably in popularity, offering an emission-free and economical method of travel.
+Retailers have enjoyed significant increases in sales as demand soars.
 However, with some models reaching in excess of 40mph, this trend has delivered a subsequent rise in related accidents.
-In England alone, 484 people were injured in e-scooter incidents last year, with 121 of those injured being children and teenagers aged under 19.
+Over the course of a single year in England, Wales and Northern Ireland, there was an 82% rise in ambulances attending e-scooter related accidents.

-Yet while hired e-scooters in England can be ridden in certain test zones, allocated as part of Government trials, e-scooters can only be used on private land in Northern Ireland.
+Yet while e-scooters in England & Wales can be ridden in certain test zones and the UK government has announced that they will be made legal, e-scooters can only be used on private land in Northern Ireland.
 In other words, e-scooters, alongside miniature motorcycles and motorised scooters, cannot be used on public roads, footways or footpaths under The Road Traffic (Northern Ireland) Order 1995.
 The only case where an e-scooter is permissible on public roads is where it is appropriately adapted as a ‘legitimate motor vehicle.’
 This requires that the vehicle is fully taxed, insured and fitted with lights and a number plate.
 The rider must also hold a full driving licence and wear the necessary safety equipment during operation.

 The Police Service of Northern Ireland